Flu vaccine for people with long-term conditions

 children aged 6 months and older:

-- with any condition that can affect lung function, especially those attending special schools/day centres with cerebral palsy or intellectual disability
+- with any condition (e.g. cognitive dysfunction, spinal cord injury, seizure disorder, or other neuromuscular disorder) that can compromise respiratory function especially those attending special schools/day centres

 Find out how to get the flu vaccine.